gitschowos/ba-workspace/README.md

 This is the Angular workspace for the Bachelor thesis of Josef Rothballer, Universität Bayreuth.
 The version which was submitted with the thesis can be found on the branch `thesis-submission`.

 The overall topic is creating configurable dynamic forms with angular.
 The form is predefined in a JSON file.
-A UML-Diagram of the structure for the JSON can be found here: https://lucid.app/publicSegments/view/59397d68-5ffa-4007-b446-b7e00aa1f827/image.pdf.
+A UML-Diagram of the structure for the JSON can be found [here](https://lucid.app/publicSegments/view/59397d68-5ffa-4007-b446-b7e00aa1f827/image.pdf).
 This workspace provides an interpreter as well as a generator to create an Angular form from a JSON specification.

 The following projects are part of the workspace: